coffeeCoder69/sysadmin-task-REACTupgrade/readme.md

 (For other dependencies check out package.json file)

 ***
-To run this Web Application in your local device,
+To run this Web Application on your local device,
 - Fork or Clone this repository
 - Create a **.env** folder with environment variables **DATABSE_URL** assigned to your MongoDB Atlas or Local Data Base URL
 - Use command **npm install** to get the **node_modules** folder with the required dependencies